 Step 6: Condition

 Once completely dry, apply a thin layer of reptile leather conditioner with a clean cloth.
-This replenishes moisture lost during cleaning and maintains the supple feel of the leather.
+This replenishes moisture lost during cleaning and maintains the leather’s supple feel.

 Allow the conditioner to absorb for 15–20 minutes, then buff gently with a clean, dry cloth to restore the natural luster.